 I’ve been heavily into genealogy for the last year, fleshing out both my and my husband’s family trees.
 Recently, I decided to delve into DNA.
-I chose 23andme and have been thrilled with the results.
+I chose 23andme and have been thrilled with the results (this link gives me a small referral fee, thanks if you use it).

 One of the things they tested me for was my mitochondrial DNA (mtDNA).
 This is special DNA (not within the chromosomes) that everyone has but you only get it from your mother (it’s in egg cells but not sperm cells).
 In theory, I have the same mtDNA as my mother, her mother, her mother, and so on back to the beginning of human history.
 In practice, DNA copying isn’t perfect.
 Mutations (think of them as typos) sneak in.
 We can use the mutations to track maternal history across the generations, by when (and where) the splits happened.
 Each set of mutations is labeled with what is called a Haplogroup.